Writings about Music

 Funny, but it really doesn't feel like he's gone.
 He was so incredibly intelligent.
 Lee didn't attend high school or college, instead becoming a professional musician forever at that tender age.
 Told me Charlie Parker was BY FAR the most intelligent person he ever met.
 And all we have of Bird speaking is a short radio interview by Paul Desmond pretty much.
 What a colossal failure by the media!
 There are some other even shorter interviews that barely get off the ground.

-My dear friend, Charlie Colin, a major brass music and jazz publisher, also a renowned trumpet teacher and trumpet artist, knew Bird, Dizzy and Miles well, and told a bunch of intriguing stories about them.
+My dear friend, Charlie Colin, was a major brass music and jazz publisher, in addition to being a renowned trumpet teacher and trumpet artist.
+He knew Bird, Dizzy, and Miles well, including publishing music by Parker and Davis, and giving Gillespie lessons.
+Charlie enjoyed relating a bunch of intriguing stories about these monumental artists to me.
 We met when I had a part-time gig playing a white Yamaha baby grand piano for a fancy Kapalua clothing boutique.
 He wandered in shortly before closing one happy day.
 I really must get around to writing about Charlie and his equally dear wife, Irene, sometime.
 Charlie, who enthusiastically attended concerts of mine in Manhattan and Maui, once told me that he believed future composers would be influenced by my innovations.